Phase-Walker/git-testing/formatting.md

 ###### A sixth-level heading.
 Last Heading Level

+Putting a dash under
+a block of text
+will turn it bold
+-

 Above: Post Heading triple dashes (---);
 Bellow: 1 Dash (-) 2 Dashes (--) 3 Dashes (---)